 Here are some examples:

-- A professional dog trainer assess her pure bred Akita as an individual, rather than relying only on breed standards that suggest he will be dog-dog aggressive.
+- A professional dog trainer assesses her pure bred Akita as an individual, rather than relying only on breed standards that suggest he will be dog-dog aggressive.
 By looking at her dog as an individual first, breed second, she recognizes he is very dog social.
 She does the same for her Pug and discovers her short nosed, flat faced dog is great at scent tracking.

 - Many Greyhound rescues choose to see their dogs as individuals.
 It is often assumed that ex-racing Greyhounds cannot live with cats or small animals, due to their breed’s prey drive.
 Rather than relying on breed standards, rescues evaluate the dogs individually.
 By looking at them as individuals first, breed and past history second, these rescues acknowledge that dogs that look alike do not necessarily need the same things.
 This opens the potential adopter pool much wider by removing blanket policies (no cats, no small dogs) and replaces them with individual matchmaking.